-1.5 The Company has incurred a loss of Rupees 19,019,725 thousand (2022: a loss of Rupees 18,742,183 thousand), resulting in accumulated losses as of the reporting date amounting to Rupees 66,868,889 thousand (2022: Rupees 42,910,678 thousand) with negative equity of Rupees 63,524,470 thousand (2022: Rupees 39,566,259 thousand).
-As of that date, the Company's current liabilities exceeding its current assets by Rupees 126,849,111 thousand (2022: Rupees 112,412,251 thousand).
-Further, the Company is in default in respect of its long-term financing arrangements (refer to notes 14.7 and 14.8).
+1.5 The Company has incurred a loss of Rupees 16,153,162 thousand (2023: a loss of Rupees 19,019,725 thousand), resulting in accumulated losses as of the reporting date amounting to Rupees 88,843,906 thousand (2023: Rupees 66,868,889 thousand) with negative equity of Rupees 85,499,487 thousand (2023: Rupees 63,524,470 thousand).
+As of that date, the Company's current liabilities exceeding its current assets by Rupees 129,435,015 thousand (2023: Rupees 126,849,111 thousand)..
 The Company is, however, consistently generating cash inflows from its operations.
+As at 30 June 2024, the Company has paid all of its obligations of Foreign Relent Loans and Cash Development Loans for general purpose.
 The Company is confident that it will continue to generate positive cash flows from operation of Block V; enabling the Company to repay its obligations as and when they fall due.
-As of the date of approval of these financial statements, the consortium of foreign banks has not demanded immediate repayment of the Company's foreign direct loan.
-The Company continue to repay the loan in accordance with the original repayment schedule, with last repayment due on 22 July 2024.
-The Company's remaining long-term financing is due to GoP and the Company intends to settle the outstanding balance in due time, after receipt of specific instructions from Ministry of Finance and Revenue (MoFR).
-As of reporting date, out of total trade and other payables amounting to Rs.
-176,767,392 thousand, an amount of Rupees 172,910,719 thousand is due to related parties.
+The Company's remaining long-term financing is due to GoP and the Company intends to settle the outstanding balance in due time.
+As of reporting date, out of total trade and other payables amounting to Rupees 154,056,674 thousand, an amount of Rupees 151,087,330 thousand is due to related parties.
 Accordingly, the Company believes that in case of any delay in settlement, these parties are not expected to undertake any action which may affect the Company's solvency.
 Further, owing to the strategic importance of the project, the GoP has provided sovereign guarantee to the Company's foreign lender and whole of the Company's trade receivable is due from CPPA-G, a fellow GoP owned company.
 Moreover, the management is of the view that GoP would continue to keep the power plant operational considering its relatively low electricity generation cost (currently the Company's Block V have 7th rank in the merit order list determined by the National Transmission and Despatch Company Limited (NTDC)).
 The strategic importance of the Company's unit is also acknowledged by the NTDC.
 Accordingly, the Company, on the basis of these factors, have determined that above-mentioned events and conditions does not result in any significant uncertainty affecting the Company's ability to operate for foreseeable future.
 Accordingly, these financial statements have been prepared on a going concern basis.